orlovcs/BASH-Script-for-KDE-Pywal-Image-Shuffle-Integration/README.md

 ## About The Project

-This is a CLI tool to allow setting a KDE wallpaper and a custom terminal theme based on this wallpaper with a provided path.
+This is a CLI tool to allow setting a KDE wallpaper and a custom terminal theme based on a random wallpaper from a supplied path.

 ### Built With